olivierdalang/CadInput/README.md

     - Tools numeric input hack
     - Background snapping on vertexes / segments only
     - What API improvements would avoid the need of those hacks ?
+    - What other QGIS improvement woud make the plugin work better
 <!-- /MarkdownTOC -->